sorbet/sorbet/docs/internals.md

 The header itself is generated using [parser/tools/generate_ast.cc].

-In general, the IR the parser generates is models Ruby very granularly.
+In general, the IR the parser generates models Ruby very granularly.
 This fine granularity is frequently extra fine for the purpose of typechecking.
 We use the Desugar and Rewriter passes to simplify the IR before typechecking.

 ### Desugar